Achievable logoAchievable logo

 • Dependents of Social Security beneficiaries

 Social Security is primarily funded through specialized taxation, a type of transfer payment.
-The employer and the employee both pay Social Security taxes, currently amounting to a 6.2% tax for each party (12.4% tax for self-employed individuals).
-These taxes are collected and re-distributed to beneficiaries of this program.
+Employers and employees both pay Social Security taxes.
+The current rate is 6.2% for each party (12.4% for self-employed individuals).
+These taxes are collected and redistributed to program beneficiaries.
 A person must generally work for 40 quarters (10 years) to qualify for full Social Security retirement benefits.

 Definitions